-3.1.4.2.
+3.1.5.2.
 An indication of a second speed category in cases where paragraph 6.2.5. below is applied;

-3.1.5.
-The inscription M+S or M.S or M&S if the tyre is classified in the category of use "snow tyre";

 3.1.6.
+The inscription M+S or M.S or M&S if the tyre is classified in the category of use "snow tyre" or if the tyre is classified in the category of use "special use tyre" when declared by the tyre manufacturer at paragraph 4.1.3. as complying also with the definition given in paragraph 2.5.2.;

-The load-capacity indices as defined in paragraph 2.27. of this Regulation;
+3.1.7.
+The load-capacity indices as defined in paragraph 2.30. of this Regulation;